zain-altaf/lawlm/README.md

 3. **Vector Storage**: Supports both local and cloud Qdrant deployments.
 Cloud recommended for persistence.
 Snapshot of local embeddings can be downloaded from qdrant for later local use or cloud upload.

-4. **Processing Mode**: Uses incremental processing - processes each docket/batch completely (fetch → chunk → vectorize → upload) before moving to the next.
+4. **Processing Mode**: Uses incremental processing - processes each docket (fetch → chunk → vectorize → upload) before moving to the next.

-5. **Cursor-Based Pagination**: Uses CourtListener API's cursor pagination instead of page numbers, enabling reliable access to ~500k historical SCOTUS dockets without ordering issues.
+5. **Cursor-Based Pagination**: Uses CourtListener API's cursor pagination, enabling reliable access to ~500k historical SCOTUS dockets without ordering issues.

 ## 🔄 Open Tasks / TODO

 Tasks to be implemented in future iterations:

-- Create a hybrid search method in pipeline for enhanced querying in RAG
+- ~~Create a hybrid search method in pipeline for enhanced querying in RAG~~
 - Allow users to use different embedding models and llms for vector embedding and querying
 - Add test suite for pipeline components
 - Use CourtListeners webhook to pull newer cases and auto update qdrant